Swan: Species

-The coscoroba swan (Coscoroba coscoroba) from South America, the only species in its genus, is apparently not a true swan.
+The coscoroba swan (Coscoroba coscoroba) from South America, the only species in its genus, is not a true swan.
 Its phylogenetic position is not fully resolved; it is in some aspects more similar to geese and shelducks.

 Fossil record

 The fossil record of the genus Cygnus is quite impressive, although allocation to the subgenera is often tentative; as indicated above, at least the early forms probably belong to the C. olor – Southern Hemisphere lineage, whereas the Pleistocene taxa from North America would be placed in Olor.
-A number of prehistoric species have been described, mostly from the Northern Hemisphere.
-In the Mediterranean, the leg bones of the giant swan (C. falconeri) were found on the islands of Malta and Sicily; it may have been over 2 meters from tail to bill, which was taller (though not heavier) than the contemporary local dwarf elephants (Palaeoloxodon falconeri).
+Several prehistoric species have been described, mostly from the Northern Hemisphere.
+In the Mediterranean, the leg bones of the giant swan (C. falconeri) were found on the islands of Malta and Sicily; it may have been over 2 metres from tail to bill, which was taller (though not heavier) than the contemporary local dwarf elephants (Palaeoloxodon falconeri).